Introduction to Transformers: an NLP Perspective: Efficient Models

 This model is in the standard form of self-attention, but has lower time and space complexities, that is, $O(n' \cdot n \cdot d) < O(n^2 \cdot d)$ and $O(n' \cdot n + n' \cdot d) < O(n^2 + n \cdot d)$.
-If $n' << n$, the resulting model will be linear with $n$.
+If $n' \ll n$, the resulting model will be linear with $n$.

-The key problem here is how to obtain $\mathbf{K'}$ and $\mathbf{V}^{'}$ in a way that retains much of the information in $\mathbf{K}$ and $\mathbf{V}$.
+The key problem here is how to obtain $\mathbf{K}'$ and $\mathbf{V}'$ in a way that retains much of the information in $\mathbf{K}$ and $\mathbf{V}$.
 There are several ways to do so.
 One simple method is to select the keys and values that are thought to be important.
-The importance of a key (or value) can be computed in terms of some computationally cheap measure.
+The importance of a key (or value) can be computed in terms of some computationally inexpensive measure.
 For example, we can sample a small number of query-key dot-products and estimate the importance of a key by collecting these dot-product results.

-The above method is straightforward but still requires sparse operations, such as sampling and collection.
-As an alternative, we can use dense computation to transform $\mathbf{K}$ and $\mathbf{V}$ to $\mathbf{K'}$ and $\mathbf{V}^{'}$.
-A typical choice is to use CNNs \citep{liu-etal:2018generating}.
-Let $\mathrm{Conv}(\cdot)$ be a function describing a set of filters that slide along the $n$ dimension. $\mathbf{K'}$ is then given by
+Although straightforward, the above method still relies on sparse operations like sampling and aggregation.
+Alternatively, dense computation can be used to project $\mathbf{K}$ and $\mathbf{V}$ down to $\mathbf{K}'$ and $\mathbf{V}'$.
+A common approach employs CNNs~\citep{liu-etal:2018generating}.
+Let $\mathrm{Conv}(\cdot)$ denote a 1D convolution operation sliding along the $n$ dimension. $\mathbf{K}'$ is then computed as:

-where $\mathbf{W}_{c}$ is the parameter matrix of the filters, $size_r$ is the size of the receptive field, and $stride$ is the number of units the filters are translated at a time.
-In general, we can achieve a high compression rate by choosing large values for $size_r$ and $stride$.
-Likewise, we can compute $\mathbf{V}^{'}$ using another convolutional function.
-It is worth noting that, if the parameter $n'$ is fixed for all samples, compression of $\mathbf{K}$ and $\mathbf{V}$ along the length dimension is essentially the same as the fixed-length memory model as described in the preceding sub-section.
+where $\mathbf{W}_{c}$ is the parameter matrix of the filters, $\mathrm{size}_r$ is the size of the receptive field, and $\mathrm{stride}$ is the step size of the convolution.
+In general, we can achieve a high compression rate by choosing large values for $\mathrm{size}_r$ and $\mathrm{stride}$.
+Likewise, we can compute $\mathbf{V}'$ using another convolutional function.
+It is worth noting that, if the parameter $n'$ is fixed for all samples, compression of $\mathbf{K}$ and $\mathbf{V}$ along the length dimension is essentially the same as the fixed-length memory model as described in the preceding subsection.
 The methods presented here are more general and could be applied to variable-length memories.